 - or -

 “The Information Security Management System (ISMS) protects information belonging to, or under the custody of, ACME Inc. of Texas, USA, except for the corporate locations overseas.”

 - or even -

 [A scope diagram such as this qualifies as “documented information” and so fulfils the requirement in ISO/IEC 27001 section 4.3.
 It’s OK to get creative.]

 FAQ: “Is it possible to restrict the scope of the ISMS to just one department or business unit, at least initially?
 If so, how do we treat information risks that go beyond the scope of our ISMS?”

 A: Restricting the scope of the ISMS may reduce some of the effort and costs involved in the implementation but also reduces the realisable benefits, hence the net business value of the ISMS may well be lower.
 It is not necessarily such an easy option as it might at first appear, as the supplementary question implies.

 There are several serious drawbacks to limited-scope ISMSs:

-- Failure to gain the valuable business benefits of world-standard information security in the rest of the organization.
+- Failure to gain the valuable business benefits of world-standard information security in the rest of the organisation.